HTML Scraping: Extracting Specific Text and Tags

 • Participants apply hands-on web scraping methods, reinforcing their skills in targeted HTML data extraction practices.

-This lesson is a preview from our Python for Automation Course Online (includes software) and Python Certification Online (includes software & exam).
+This lesson is a preview from our Data Science & AI Certificate Online (includes software) and Python Certification Online (includes software & exam).
 Enroll in a course for detailed lessons, live instructor support, and project-based training.

 Let's give you a couple of challenges here.
 The first challenge is finding this text somewhere on the page we’ve given you—scrape it, and print out the text from the tag that contains it.
 It will actually be just this text.
 Print it out, scrape it programmatically, and get it into your code output.